-You can make crunchy and yummy vanilla shortbread cookies with only few ingredients!
+You can easily make delicious vanilla shortbread cookies with few ingredients!
+These crunchy slice-and-bake cookies are so yummy with white chocolate!

 Today, I want to share my easy and crunchy shortbread vanilla cookies.
 This is my Easy Cinnamon Cookies’ vanilla version in slice and bake form.